Clean-in-place

-Elevated temperature and chemical detergents are often employed to enhance cleaning effectiveness.

 Factors affecting the effectiveness of the cleaning agents

 Temperature of the cleaning solution.
 Elevating the temperature of a cleaning solution increases its dirt removal efficiency.
 Molecules with high kinetic energy dislodge dirt faster than the slow moving molecules of a cold solution.

 Concentration of the cleaning agent.
 A concentrated cleaning solution will clean a dirty surface much better than a dilute one due to the increased surface binding capacity.

 Contact time of the cleaning solution.
 The longer the detergent contact period, the higher the cleaning efficiency.
 After some time, the detergent eventually dissolves the hard stains/soil from the dirty surface.

 Pressure exerted by the cleaning solution (or turbulence).
 The turbulence creates an abrasive force that dislodges stubborn soil from the dirty surface.

 Groundwater sources

 Originally developed for cleaning closed systems as described above, CIP has more recently been applied to groundwater source boreholes used for high end-uses such as natural mineral/spring waters, food production and carbonated soft drinks (CSD).

 Boreholes that are open to the atmosphere are prone to a number of chemical and microbiological problems, so sources for high end-use are often sealed at the surface (headworks).
 An air filter is built into the headworks to permit the borehole to inhale and exhale when the water level rises and falls quickly (usually due to the pump being turned on and off) without drawing in airborne particles or contaminants (spores, molds, fungi, bacteria, etc.).

 In addition, CIP systems can be built into the borehole headworks to permit the injection of cleaning solutions (such as sodium hypochlorite or other sanitizers) and the subsequent recirculation of the mix of these chemicals and the groundwater.
 This process cleans the borehole interior and equipment without any invasive maintenance being required.